nais/doc/tenants/nav/security/expose-fss-apps-with-maskinporten.md

       endpoints:                      # specify your API endpoints requiring auth here
         - path: /app1/somepath        # path for your API endpoint in KrakenD - must be unique within your namespace
           method: GET
+          timeout: 5s                 # optionally specify a timeout for the entire roundtrip to your backend, see https://www.krakend.io/docs/endpoints/#timeout
           forwardHeaders:             # if your backend validates tokens, you need to forward the Authorization header
             - Authorization
           queryParams:                # if your api uses query params, you need to specify the names here